Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Construction of phase representations

 \subsection{Statistical heatmap construction}

-For each panel in which one parameter varies (the tuning parameter) while the other is held fixed, we aggregated outcomes across tuning-parameter values to form a two-dimensional histogram with axes given by the tuning parameter and the damage fraction $m_d$.
-Occurrence frequency was computed on a uniform grid with bin widths of 0.05 in $M_w$, 0.01 in $\sigma$, and $10^{-3}$ in $m_d$.
-To stabilize the color scale, counts were clipped at a robust upper cutoff and then normalized (95th percentile for the $M_w$ panels; 99th percentile for the $\sigma$ panels).
-The resulting normalized occurrence frequencies were rendered as 100-level filled contours, with the horizontal axis denoting the tuning parameter and the vertical axis denoting $m_d$.
+For the $M_w$ and $\sigma$ panels of Fig.~\ref{fig:3}a, we constructed two-dimensional histograms by stacking the empirical conditional distributions of the damage fraction $m_d$ over values of the tuning parameter.
+Thus, each vertical slice in the $M_w$ panel represents $p(m_d \mid M_w,\sigma=0.0)$, whereas each vertical slice in the $\sigma$ panel represents $p(m_d \mid M_w=5.6,\sigma)$.
+Equivalently, the resulting heatmaps can be viewed as empirical representations of the conditional joint distributions $p(m_d,M_w \mid \sigma=0.0)$ and $p(m_d,\sigma \mid M_w=5.6)$, respectively.
+Histogram counts were accumulated on a uniform grid with bin widths of 0.05 in $M_w$, 0.01 in $\sigma$, and $10^{-3}$ in $m_d$.
+To stabilize the color scale, counts were clipped at a robust upper cutoff and then normalized (95th percentile for the $M_w$ panel; 99th percentile for the $\sigma$ panel).
+The resulting rescaled occurrence frequencies were rendered as 100-level filled contours, with the horizontal axis denoting the tuning parameter and the vertical axis denoting $m_d$.